Colin has been reading as long as he can remember, and the works of Conan Doyle were some of the early works that kept him reading.

 Sherlock Holmes and the Gloria Scott

-After the publication in the Strand Magazine, the story would subsequently be repeated as part of the compilation work, The Memoirs of Sherlock Holmes.
+After publication in Strand Magazine, the story would subsequently be repeated as part of the compilation work The Memoirs of Sherlock Holmes.

-A Short Review of the Adventure of Sherlock Holmes
+A Short Review of The Adventures of Sherlock Holmes

 As with many of the short stories, Conan Doyle provides the framework for the storyline, but the reader has all the details required to use their own imagination to expand on the story itself.
 The reader can imagine the people, the buildings, and in this story, the ship, in their own way.